omarkmu/pz-omichat/docs/format-string-tokens.md

         - `me`
         - `meloud`
         - `mequiet`
+        - `card`
+        - `roll`
+- `$language`: The translated [roleplay language](./sandbox-options.md#languages) that the message was sent in.
+This will not be defined if the message was sent in the default language.
+- `$languageRaw`: The untranslated roleplay language that the message was sent in.
+This will not be defined if the message was sent in the default language.
+- `$unknownLanguageString`: The default string ID to use when a player character doesn't understand the language of a chat message.
+    - This is only used by [`ChatFormatUnknownLanguage`](./sandbox-options.md#chatformatunknownlanguage).
 - `$frequency`: The radio frequency the message was sent on.
 - `$forename`: The relevant player's character's forename.
 - `$H`: The hour in 24-hour format.